NEXT COURSE: 22-25 April, 2026

 Meet your instructors.

 Chris Troutman is an applied arts specialist working with Artists in Community Transformation.
 He has been living, working, and teaching in Eurasia since 2013, specializing in using arts for community development and publishing articles on topics like Mongolian folk rock.
-He and his family currently live in Tbilisi, where he is doing his PhD research with artists who have migrated from Ukraine, Russia, and Belarus, and serving as an instructor and mentor at the Unsung Arts Collective.
+He and his family currently live in Tbilisi, where he wrote his PhD thesis researching artists who have migrated from Ukraine, Russia, and Belarus.
+He has served as an instructor and mentor at the Unsung Arts Collective since 2024.

 Eli Moyer, MA